Temperature of McVittie Black Holes in Cavities: Conclusions and Discussions

-In this paper, we investigate the temperature of the McVittie black hole and the charged McVittie black hole in a cavity with radius $r_c$.
-The cavity temperature is derived from the black hole Hawking temperature and the Tolman relation.
-We also get the cavity temperature of the de Sitter black hole and the charged de Sitter black hole respectively by setting $H^2=\Lambda/3$, which are interestingly the same with the results from the action method.
-The method in our work is much easier in computations and can be used to similar investigations.
+In this paper, we get the temperature of the McVittie black hole and the charged McVittie black hole in a cavity with radius $r_c$.
+The cavity temperature is derived from the black hole Hawking temperature and Kodama vector by using the Tolman relation.
+We also get the cavity temperature of the de Sitter black hole and the charged de Sitter black hole respectively by setting $H^2=\Lambda/3$ in the results, which are the same with those from the action method.
+By the way, we also find that the Kodama vector of the McVittie and charged McVittie black hole is just $\frac{\partial}{\partial t}$, which is very surprising and interesting.